Becoming a Dental Hygienist in Vermont

-Requirements for Becoming a Dental Hygienist
+Requirements for Dental Hygienists in Vermont

 Prospective dental hygienists musts attend a dental hygiene program accredited by the Commission on Dental Accreditation (CODA) in order to be eligible to take the national dental hygiene exam.
 They must pass this standardized licensure exam before they can begin working in Vermont.

-Dental Hygienist Programs
+Dental Hygienist Schools in Vermont

 The majority of dental hygienist programs consist of two-year associate’s degrees.
 To enroll in most of these programs, applicants must hold a high school diploma or equivalent.
 Dental hygienist programs are available at community colleges or technical schools.
 The following programs are two options for Vermont-based students:

 - Vermont Technical College.
 Vermont Technical College offers a bachelor’s and associate’s degree in dental hygiene.
 The associate’s degree program is designed to be completed in three years, and all students in both programs are assigned a dental hygiene faculty member to advise them throughout the program.

 - New Hampshire Technical Institute (NHTI).
 Based in nearby Concord, NH, this program places a large emphasis on clinical work experience in the NHTI dental clinic.
 Applicants who have successfully completed college biology or science courses have a strong advantage in the application process.